In Exercises 21–28, use the same list of cell phone radiation lev... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find Q1, the first quartile, which represents the 25th percentile of the data.
-This means identifying the value below which 25% of the data falls.
+The task is to find the 50th percentile (P50) of the given data set.
+The 50th percentile is also known as the median, which is the value that separates the lower half and upper half of the data when arranged in ascending order.

-Step 2: Organize the data.
-The provided list of cell phone radiation levels is already sorted in ascending order, which is necessary for calculating quartiles.
+Step 2: Arrange the data in ascending order.
+From the image, the data is already sorted in ascending order, so no further arrangement is needed.

 Step 4: Calculate the position using the formula.
-Substitute the total number of data points (n) into the formula to find the position of Q1.
-If the position is not an integer, interpolate between the two closest data points.
+Substitute \( k = 50 \) and \( n \) (the total number of data points) into the formula.
+If the position is an integer, the value at that position is the 50th percentile.
+If the position is not an integer, interpolate between the two closest values.

-Step 5: Identify the value corresponding to the calculated position in the sorted data.
-This value is Q1, the first quartile.
+Step 5: Identify the value corresponding to the calculated position in the sorted data set.
+This value is the 50th percentile (P50).

 Verified video answer for a similar problem: